 About the Event

 Registered attendees will receive a link via email to stream the film and can watch it anytime prior to the discussion.
 The film runs 77 minutes.
-We anticipate the link to be sent to all registered attendees 3-4 days prior to the discussion, though this is not yet finalized.
+We anticipate the link to be sent to all registered attendees roughly a week prior to the discussion.
 Please only watch the film one time, and likewise, please do not share the link with anyone who did not register.
 We will meet at 6:00pm Pacific Time on Thursday, May 6 on Zoom (details below) for a discussion and Q&A with The Hunter Legacy filmmaker Hunter Sykes.
 The discussion will be moderated by Dr. Jason Scorse, Chair of the Intl.
 Environmental Policy program at the Middlebury Institute of International Studies and Director, Center for the Blue Economy.

 - Human Wildlife Conflict: Lessons Learned From Arican Wildlife Foundation’s African Heartlands, AWF Working Paper, July 2005

 Link to Join: from PC, Mac, Linux, iOS or Android: Sustainability Speaker Series, Spring 2021

 US: +1 669 900 6833 or +1 346 248 7799 or +1 253 215 8782 or +1 301 715 8592 or +1 312 626 6799 or +1 646 876 9923

 Meeting ID: 926 8705 2609

 Password for Phone: 192459570 (no participant ID, press # to bypass)